-- Trade payables and other short-dated monetary liabilities, which are initially recognised at fair value and subsequently carried at amortised cost using the effective interest rate method. - Bank and other borrowings are initially recognised at fair value net of any transaction costs directly attributable to the issue of the instrument.
-Such interest-bearing liabilities are subsequently measured at amortised cost using the effective interest rate method, which ensures that any interest expense over the period to repayment is at a constant rate on the balance of the liability carried in the consolidated statement of financial position.
+Trade payables and other short-dated monetary liabilities, which are initially recognised at fair value and subsequently carried at amortised cost using the effective interest rate method. o Bank, convertible loans and other borrowings are initially recognised at fair value net of any transaction costs directly attributable to the issue of the instrument.
+Such interestbearing liabilities are subsequently measured at amortised cost using the effective interest rate method, which ensures that any interest expense over the period to repayment is at a constant rate on the balance of the liability carried in the consolidated statement of financial position.
 For the purposes of each financial liability, interest expense includes initial transaction costs and any premium payable on redemption, as well as any interest or coupon payable while the liability is outstanding.
+Redemption of the convertible loan can be in cash or equity in accordance with note 19.
+Convertible loans are classified as financial liabilities unless and until they are converted into equity.
+The convertible loans accrue interest and can be repaid by cash at the Group's discretion up until the contracted day of conversion.